map of Baselice

 Leone Family tomb including Vincenzo Leone.

-I don't know yet how Vincenzo fits into the family.
-The words on the left are about Maria Michela Bianco who died in 1902 and is remembered by her children, the Leone family.
+Vincenzo is my 2nd cousin once removed.
+The words on the left are about Vincenzo's paternal grandmother, Maria Michela Bianco, who died in 1902 and is remembered by her children, the Leone family.

 Vincenzo Leone